catalystneuro/buzsaki-lab-to-nwb/buzsaki_lab_to_nwb/valero/notes.md

 Position was synchronized with neural data with TTLs signaling shutter position.
 Animals were handled daily and accommodated to the experimenter, recording room and cables for 1 week before the start of the experiments.

 So, there is a TTL and there is a camera.
+After some digging, I found that there is an `.avi` file located inside another directory and a corresponding `.mat` file.

 > Water access was restricted and was only available as reward on a linear track, ad libitum for 30 minutes at the end of each